StevenDay83/derby-storage-protocol/README.md

 * size
 * nonce

+Also note that the nonce is used for pointer deletion rules and the values 0-9 are reserved for deletion pointers.

 # Server Commands

 Storage nodes have 5 actions that can be taken using the base protocol: